 Configure Azure AD role settings in Privileged Identity Management

-A Privileged role administrator can customize Privileged Identity Management (PIM) in their Azure Active Directory (Azure AD) organization, including changing the experience for a user who is activating an eligible role assignment.
+A privileged role administrator can customize Privileged Identity Management (PIM) in their Azure Active Directory (Azure AD) organization, including changing the experience for a user who is activating an eligible role assignment.
+For information on the PIM events that trigger notifications and which administrators receive them, see Email notifications in Privileged Identity Management

 Open role settings